MarbleYahya/Digital-Control-Systems-Lab/README.md

 Autonomous navigation, maze exploration, and PID-based control of an e-puck robot in Webots.

-This repository contains the implementation of two major laboratory mini-projects developed for the **Computer Controlled Systems** course at **Amirkabir University of Technology**.
+This repository contains the implementation of two major laboratory mini-projects developed for the **Computer Controlled Systems** course .

 The projects focus on combining **robotics**, **search algorithms**, and **feedback control systems** in a simulated environment.